HeatherSoron/RocEye/readme.txt

 Shift-G: turn on/off gridlines centered on the target
 T: toggle whether you're moving the camera or the selected object, when one is selected
-L: toggle whether the selected object snaps to the grid
+L: toggle whether the selected object snaps to the grid /: bring up the console window
+F1: toggle the console window
 Escape: exit